 An assessment of your general health, lifestyle, pain levels and location are necessary to establish the best mode of treatment.
 Physical therapies are used to strengthen the muscles around the joint.
 This helps stabilize the joint and can improve your range of motion.
 Other therapies such as heat or cold, electrical nerve stimulation and physical manipulation may also be used.

 Your doctor may make lifestyle recommendations to help reduce pain levels.
 For example, patients who are overweight may be advised to lose weight to reduce the pressure on joints.
 Low impact exercises such as walking may be advised to help with weight loss and keep joints mobile.
 Swimming and bicycling are also good exercise as they get you moving without adding stress to joints.
 Swimming has the added advantage of relieving pressure on joints because of buoyancy.

 Home care recommendations may be given also.
 These may include such things as wrapping the joint using an elastic wrap, elevation of the affected area, icing it several times a day and rest.

-Taking care of your body and eliminating the pain that puts you on the sidelines of life can be made easier when you enlist the services of Dr. Rolland Nemirovsky and his team of sports and physical therapists.
+Taking care of your body and eliminating the pain that puts you on the sidelines of life can be made easier when you enlist the services of Dr. Rolland Miro and his team of sports and physical therapists.
 Contact us to schedule an assessment of your pain, and find out how we can help you get back into the game.